 Before journalism, Richard spent 15 years in business with Fortune 500 and technology companies.
 This included work at Oliver Wyman, and patenting and launching the first bank-centric payment system in a Citibank carve-out founded with fellow University of Michigan MBA alumni.
 He still holds the patent.
 Business Insider recognized him as one of 21 successful business thinkers, alongside Warren Buffett, Marisa Mayer, and Mark Cuban.

 Richard graduated from UC Berkeley, and earned an MBA from the Ross School of Business at the University of Michigan.
 He has worked, lived, and studied in Europe, Asia, and the U.S, where he currently resides.

-In 2013, Richard joined Plan International USA as a Global Ambassador and champion for Because I am a Girl.
+In 2013, Richard joined Plan International USA as a Global Ambassador and champion for the Because I am a Girl campaign.
 He has visited Plan projects in El Salvador, Peru, and Paraguay, with special interest in microfinance, gender equality, and child protection programming.